cajcodes/RuggedEdge/README.md

 - Use the chat interface to ask the AI assistant questions about RuggedEdge and digital transformation
 - Explore the app to learn more about RuggedEdge's offerings

+## Backend Functions
+The backend logic required for this project relies on the following shared Firebase Cloud Functions: <https://github.com/cajcodes/rugged-functions>.
+It provides essential functionalities including integration with OpenAI's API for conversational AI capabilities utilizing their GPT models.
+Refer to the linked repository for detailed documentation and usage guidelines.

 ## Credits
 - Developed by Christopher Jones
 - 3D models created by RuggedEdge